snoozebaumer/ios-workouttracker/readme.md

 # WorkoutTracker
 WorkoutTracker is an IOS group project completed as part of IOS development lecture at HSLU.
 ## Setup
-The backend component uses [node.js](https://nodejs.org/en/) with a database connection.
+The backend component uses [node.js](https://nodejs.org/en/) with a mysql database connection.

 1. To install the necessary packages, run